LogicSoftInd/jsam/README.md

 statically typed world, we need to create structures that represent each request/response pair that we're handling.

-Hand coding the classes becomes tedious very fast and that's when we ended up finding the great [json2csharp](http://json2csharp.com/) tool, that when given a json, will spit out a set of classes that represent the structure of that json -- Simple enough.
+Hand coding the classes becomes _very_ tedious _very_ fast.
+Enough thanks can't be said to Jon Keith for making the great [json2csharp](http://json2csharp.com/) tool, that when given a json, will spit out a set of classes that represent the structure of that json -- Simple and beautiful.

-(Aside: It looks as if json2csharp is joining forces with [Quicktype](https://quicktype.io/) and a quick look at Quicktype says that they support a much more wider variety of languages; kudos!)
+(Aside: It looks as if json2csharp is joining forces with [Quicktype](https://quicktype.io/) and a quick look at Quicktype says that they support a much more wider variety of languages; kudos, Jon!)

-So given a json, getting a scaffolding containing C#/Java classes isn't difficult.
+So given a json, getting a set of class scaffolding in C#/Java/et al. isn't difficult.
 So what's the real problem?

 The real problem comes when the json is **huge**.
 When it is huge, we run into the natural browser limits of pasting text more than a few MB and we are forcing quicktype / json2csharp to process that info for us.

-Enter jsam.
+**Enter jsam.**

 jsam is a simple and fast json sampler.
 The aim of jsam is to give you **just enough** a json that can be thrown to quicktype or json2csharp to generate the